Pssst. How’s your delivery experience (DX)?

-If you don’t already know (or you don’t even know what we’re talking about), you’re in the right place.
-We’re about to share the insider knowledge on how to make your delivery experience five-star.
+If you don’t already know how to improve delivery efficiency, you’re in the right place.
+We’re about to share insider knowledge on how to make your delivery experience five-star.

-If you’re running a small or medium ecommerce brand, you’ll already have lots of essential tasks to maintain the day-to-day running of the online shop and all that shipping – so it makes sense to ensure that delivery side is set up to run as efficiently as possible, with minimal input.
+If you’re running a small or medium ecommerce brand, you’ll already have lots of essential tasks to maintain the day-to-day running of the online shop and all that shipping.
+So, it makes sense to ensure that the delivery system is set up to run as efficiently as possible, with minimal input.

 Our guide to delivery offers plenty of advice and tips for growing retailers who need to get to grips with post-purchase.
 So, let’s start at the beginning…

 - Why is it essential to offer a great delivery experience?